7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 (u-ri jo-geum-man deo gi-da-ryeo bo-ja)

-A: Honey, I think we should call the management office on the intercom.
+A: I think we should call the management office on the intercom.

 B: Let’s wait a little longer and see.